traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left fit](photos/gurtel.jpg)

-^ first idea was to stuffy everything in a fanny pack but that was not working.
+^ first idea was to stuff everything in a fanny pack but that was not working.

 ^ too much stuff, too big